aKuad/web-intercom/designs/packet-protocols.md

 ## Silent audio packet

-audio client -> server
+audio client <--> server

 | Length [bytes] | Type  | Description           |
 | -------------- | ----- | --------------------- |
 | 1              | uint8 | Packet type ID (0x11) |

 It is an audio packet but no having audio data.
+It is same as an audio packet what has all 0x00 audio data.

-It for audio client fetching mixed audio from server, without sending own (too small unnecessary) audio data.
-Then server's network traffic will be reduced.
+Too small (unnecessary) audio data will be muted at mixing.
+It can reduce network traffic.

 ## Volume modify packet